Keenan Kampa Bio: In Her Own Words – Video Exclusive, News, Photos

 At the age of 14, she began taking summer ballet programs in renowned institutions in the country such as the American Ballet Theatre’s JKO and the Boston Ballet, which even offered her a full-time opportunity to continue her studies, but she chose to remain at home.
 While continuing her classical training with Redick, Kampa attended the Gonzaga College High School, where she also took part in musical theatre productions.

 In 2006, Kampa was awarded a gold medal in the USA National Youth Ballet competition She also won the Russian Pointe Model Search competition and was a semi-finalist in the Swiss Prix de Lausanne contest the following year.
-Also in 2007, she participated in the Kennedy Center Master Class Series and studies under Ballet Master Gennady Selyutsky from the former Kirov Ballet (now Mariisnky Theatre).
+Also in 2007, she participated in the Kennedy Center Master Class Series and studied under Ballet Master Gennady Selyutsky from the former Kirov Ballet (now Mariisnky Theatre).
 This was a huge opportunity for the young dancer, who was surprised to be approached by the Master.
 Selyutsky offered her to go and study at one of the oldest and most renowned ballet academies Vaganova Academy of Russian Ballet in St. Petersburg, Russia, which has trained some of the most famous ballet dancers today, including Anna Popova, Rudolf Nureyev and Mikhail Baryshnikov.

 Keenan Kampa: Vaganova Academy and The Mariinsky Theatre